Need to be able to save during parsing process

 Right now you have to complete the entire process of parsing the exam; otherwise work you have done is lost.
 This should be implemented.

-#1 Updated by Ryan McFall over 11 years ago
+#1 Updated by Ryan McFall about 13 years ago

 At first I thought java serialization was needed for this.
 Then I realized that we already have a serialization mechanism for much of the contents of MainWindow: XML.

 Right now, the EditQuestionsCommand action in edu.ucsb.nceas.morpho.first.edml.commands has the following code in it: